EFFECT Knob with Label

 Variation Knob with Label

-The two smaller knobs left and right of the Effect Knob is designed for allowing adjustments to the overall effect and the dynamic changes created by the EFFECT knob, but you might as well automate and “play” them too.
+The four smaller knobs left and right of the Big Knob is designed for allowing adjustments to the overall effect and the dynamic changes created by the Big knob, but you might as well automate and “play” them too.

-Like the Effect Knob, both controls are entirely MODE-dependent - they are always programmed to perform the musically most useful function in any given MODE.
+Like the Big Knob, Vari controls are entirely MODE-dependent - they are always programmed to perform the musically most useful function in any given MODE.

-Also, like the EFFECT knob, these two knobs are pre-assigned to multiple parameters, each with its own scaling and range, to create complex changes, and their function assignment is shown as a label right underneath each knob.
+Also, like the Big knob, these knobs are pre-assigned to multiple parameters, each with its own scaling and range, to create complex changes, and their function assignment is shown as a label right underneath each knob.

 Variation Knob Types

-Depending on the Mode, both Variation Knobs can either be a unipolar or bipolar continuous control as well as a 3- or 4-way switch.
+Depending on the Mode, all four Vari Knobs can either be a unipolar or bipolar continuous control as well as 2-, 3- or 4-way switches.
 The user interface will reflect the respective control mode.
 When in Switch mode, the knob doesn’t turn but jump to the pre-programmed positions.

 Checking and Setting Levels